Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling: Discussion

-\item \inlinesection{Protecting auditors and audit tool builders.} Multiple participants expressed concerns about disparate power dynamics between auditors and the organization being audited severely limiting the impact of audit results.
-Interviewees mentioned experiencing audit results being blocked from publication (P1) or unduly restricted in scope (P13) due to interventions from audit targets.
-Audit target retaliation and censorship was raised as a risk to both internal auditors (P5), who face the threat of firings, social dismissal or professional demotion ~\cite{widder_its_2023, boag_tech_2022}, and external auditors (P7), who face the threat of legal action under existing privacy and anti-hacking laws~\cite{urman_right_2023,raji_outsider_2022}.
-For example, the creators of Ad Observer, one of the Data Collection tools surfaced in our survey, were suspended from Facebook because of their tool \citep{edelson_we_2021}.
-In addition to encouraging tool development, policymakers and other influential stakeholders should also take steps to protect auditors.
-In addition to legal reforms, stakeholders could offer legal funds or services to provide an opportunity for even less-resourced AI auditors experiencing corporate legal retaliation following the publication of an audit report.
+\item \inlinesection{Independence in audit tool use and protection from retaliation.} Power dynamics between auditors and the audited have a critical impact on accountability \cite{raji_outsider_2022, birhane_ai_2024}.
+Participants had audit results blocked from publication (P1) or unduly restricted in scope (P13) due to interventions from audit targets.
+Audit target retaliation and censorship was raised as a risk to both \emph{internal} auditors (P5), who face the threat of firings, social dismissal or professional demotion ~\cite{widder_its_2023, boag_tech_2022}, and \emph{external} auditors (P7), who face the threat of legal action under existing privacy and anti-hacking laws~\cite{urman_right_2024,raji_outsider_2022}.
+HCI research has explored software engineers' attempts to act on ethics concerns in the face of similar risks \citep{widder_its_2023, tahaei_privacy_2021}; further work could explore auditors' experiences specifically.
+Policymakers and stakeholders can take steps to provide protections for auditors through legal reforms~\citep{longpre_safe_2024} or legal funds such as the Coalition for Independent Technology Research.

 \end{itemize}